Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-148:
+New in this latest version release-149:

 1.)
-Bugfix for some (almost completely unusued) KSC customization fundtions that were broken.
+More KSC customization fixes that almost certainly no one uses.
+Just trying to make it perform as per the wiki. :)

 Known Bugs: